O naší hudbě

 (Lichočar) Bychom až do sie chvíle nebyli svú moc ukázali, všichni by byli chtěli pány býti.
 Ryby všecky rozličného a dávného přirozenie, tyť by byly již nestatčily, všechna zvěř, malá lesná i veliká, divoká i nedivoká, tať by již byla zahynula, ptačstvo, toť by bylo již sešlo.
 Všichni lidé by byli chtěli pansky a bez řádu sobě k vuoli a k libosti bydliti a živi býti.
 Vešken svět takýmž během a takýmž nepořádem byl by již úzek pro lidské zpupnosti, pro lidské hrdosti, úzek, krátek a neprostran!

-„(The Weaver) Nay, ugly Mischief, you wonder why I am not afraid of you.
-Hear this!
-I am a man, a creature of God, and you are such a poor beast.
-Folks!
-That one over there!
+„(The Weaver) Nay, ugly Mischief!
+Thou wonder why I am not afraid of thee.
+Behold!
+I am a man, a creature of God, and thou art such a poor beast.

-„The likho loves you, has been wooing you / I’ve watched you from beneath the window / Beneath the window, next to the door / [: Let no lad trust a lass :]
+„Likho loves you, Likho has been wooing you / I saw from beneath the window / From beneath the window,

 08. A SHABBY WICKMAN